Table of Contents

 And there are strong reasons why.

-According to Hubspot, 73% of millennials prefer emails as the primary form of communication from businesses.
+According to Bluecoreweb, 64% of Millennials find email to be the most personal channel of communication. from businesses.
 Moreover, 80% of professionals consider email marketing to boost their customer retention.

-So let’s take a deep dive into the trade and learn everything about building an email list from scratch.
+So let’s take a deep dive into the trade and learn everything about how to build email lists from scratch.

 What is meant by email list building?

 You may have found yourself subscribing to Spotify’s newsletters to uncover hidden playlist gems.
-Or sign up for your favourite blogger to be on top of all updates.
-When you do so, you contribute to the email lists of such marketers (or platforms).
+Or sign up for your favorite blogger to be on top of all updates.
+When you do so, you build email lists of such marketers (or platforms).

-In textbook terms, email list building translates to the act of collecting email addresses from website visitors to help grow the subscriber base.
+In textbook terms, email list building strategy translates to the act of collecting email addresses from website visitors to help grow the subscriber base.
 The idea is to provide the business with a reliable marketing list of prospects who can be turned into customers with the right touchpoints.
 Hence, the more subscribers you have, the stronger your email list and more effective will be your list building strategy.
 Many businesses look for email list building services to achieve their objectives.

 Why do marketers continue to trust emails even after the advent of multiple new-age marketing platforms?
 It all boils down to conversion rate.
-Once you have an email list, it is easier to cross-sell and upsell different products or services.
+Once you build email lists, it is easier to cross-sell and upsell different products or services.
 Emails also act as a great customer retention strategy by constantly being in touch with past customers and bringing them to your platform.

 Even though social media platforms have clocked tremendous proliferation, they will always be borrowed property at the end of the day.
-Email lists give marketers the opportunity to build their own audiences and create a reliable marketing asset that they themselves own.
+Once you create email list, you get the opportunity to build their own audiences and create a reliable marketing asset that they themselves own.
 Collecting email addresses helps them take the first critical step to know about their readers and set the ball rolling for future customer acquisitions.

 On top of this, the following email marketing statistics only reaffirm the faith in the channel: